emsejournal/openscience/registered-reports_guide.md

 # Variables (required)
 * Independent Variable(s) and their operationalization
 * Dependent Variable(s) and their operationalization (e.g., time to solve a specified task)
-* Confounding Variable(s) and how their effect will be controlled (e.g., gender might be a confounding factor; we control for it by separating our sample additionally into male and female and using an ANOVA (normal distribution) or Friedman (non-normal distribution) to distill its effect)
+* Confounding Variable(s) and how their effect will be controlled (e.g., species type (Vulcan, Human, Tribble) might be a confounding factor; we control for it by separating our sample additionally into Human/Non-Human and using an ANOVA (normal distribution) or Friedman (non-normal distribution) to distill its effect).

 For each variable, you should give:
 - name (e.g., presence of family)